PadmarajBhat/DataAnalyst-1/Introduction to Python/README.md

 * solution for blocksize error at uwsgi: https://stackoverflow.com/questions/15878176/uwsgi-invalid-request-block-size
 * closing the mongo client : https://stackoverflow.com/questions/18401015/how-to-close-a-mongodb-python-connection
 * JS equivalent to Python Image: https://www.reddit.com/r/learnjavascript/comments/3tcjkg/is_there_a_javascript_equivalent_to_the_python/

+os.path.isfile: does not take url and validates it